ptupitsyn/ptupitsyn.github.io/_posts/2018-01-19-Cross-Platform-DotNet-UI.md

 # Conclusion

-Even though Avalonia is still in alpha, it worked pretty well for me right away.
+Even though Avalonia is still in alpha, it worked pretty well for me right away, and with prior WPF experience I could easily achieve the desired result.
+Impressive!

+Alternatives?
+* Qt (a bit more complicated)
+* Java (lacks pointers)
+* Electron (oh god)

+UI in this demo is quite simple, but it uses a number of essential features:
+* Layout (Grid, StackPanel)
+* Bindings, MVVM
+* ItemsControl
+* WriteableBitmap

+This is already enough to build an UI of any complexity.

 ---
 * Source code: https://github.com/ptupitsyn/let-it-snow